A Fast and Scalable Implementation Method for Competing Risks Data with the R Package fastcmprsk: Preliminaries

 Let $\hat{\bbeta}_{mple} = \arg \min_{\bbeta} \{-l(\bbeta)\}$ be the maximum pseudo likelihood estimator of $\bbeta$. \cite{fine1999proportional} investigate the large-sample properties of $\hat{\bbeta}_{mple}$ and prove that, under certain regularity conditions,

-where $\bbeta_0$ is the true value of $\bbeta$, $\mathbf{\Omega}$ is the limit of the negative of the partial derivative matrix of the score function evaluated at $\bbeta_0$, and $\mathbf{\Sigma}$ is the variance-covariance matrix of the limiting distribution of the score function.
-The package \pkg{cmprsk} implements this estimation procedure.
+where $\bbeta_0$ is the true value of $\bbeta$, $\Omega$ is the limit of the negative of the partial derivative matrix of the score function evaluated at $\bbeta_0$, and $\Sigma$ is the variance-covariance matrix of the limiting distribution of the score function. {We refer readers to \cite{fine1999proportional} for more details on $\Omega$ and $\Sigma$}.
+The package \CRANpkg{cmprsk} implements this variance estimation procedure.